If you’re wondering where to stay in Los Angeles, you should consider West Hollywood!

-I’ve stayed six times now in WeHo, each time in a different hotel and each has its unique point of difference that I really love.
-So this post is rounding up those six beautiful, stylish, classic and boutique accommodations to help you find the best hotels in West Hollywood.
+I’ve stayed seven times now in WeHo, each time in a different hotel and each has its unique point of difference that I really love.
+So this post is rounding up those seven beautiful, stylish, classic and boutique accommodations to help you find the best hotels in West Hollywood.